What are the differences between the pediatric dynamic compressor system and the circumferential braces?

 Your child will wear the brace every day during treatment, starting at one hour the first day and adding an hour every day for the first week.
 They will continue increasing their amount of time in the brace until eventually they wear it almost all the time.
 How quickly that happens will depend on your child’s progress and how comfortable they are in the brace.
 We work closely with you to set a schedule that works for you and your family.

-What to expect going home with a Dynamic Compressor System and circumferential brace?
+What to expect going home with the pediatric dynamic compressor system and circumferential brace

 The braces are only effective when they’re worn consistently.
 So, it’s important for your child to follow through with wearing theirs every day, for the number of hours that we recommend.